ravinsharma7/AdventOfCode-Golang/Day6/0README_OPTIMIZED.md

 - Cycle Detection: Identify if the guard repeats a previously visited state (position + direction) to terminate early in cyclic cases.
 - Concurrency: Parallelize the visited grid updates if the input grid is large.

+# PART 2 OPTIMIZED 1

+To optimize the obstruction simulation further, we can focus on these aspects:

+- Minimize State Representation Overhead:
+  - Use a compact representation for the guard's state (position + direction) to reduce memory usage and lookup times.
+- Avoid Unnecessary Simulations:
+  - Pre-filter potential obstruction positions to exclude those where the guard's path is unlikely to change significantly.
+- Optimize Obstruction Checks:
+  - Simulate the patrol once and store the reachable positions.
+Only test obstructions at reachable positions for efficiency.
+- Parallel Processing:
+  - Split the grid into chunks and evaluate obstruction positions in parallel.